RijulT/examples/csvfileloader/readme.md

 CONFIGURATION
 --------------
-The binary distributions includes example .json configuration files that need to be modifed according to your needs.
+The binary distributions includes examples of \*.json configuration files that need to be modifed according to your needs.
 These files define the charateristics of the data in the CSV files and hence how they will the be imported into the datastream.
-The basic structure of these files defines the mappings of columns in the CSV file with the datastream parameters suchs as Entity, Signal, TimeZone, etc.
+The basic structure of these files defines the mappings of columns in the CSV file with the datastream parameters suchs as Entity, Signal, TimeZone, Batch, etc.

 Example (narrow_batch.json):